berzeQ/myEcommerceSite/README.md

 - [x] **Product Catalog Page:** Create a page that displays a list of products with their names, images, and prices.

-- [ ] **Login Page:** Design a user login page with fields for email and password.
+- [X] **Login Page:** Design a user login page with fields for email and password.

 ### Step 3: Implement User Authentication

-- [ ] **User Registration:** Allow users to register by providing an email, password, and other necessary information.
+- [X] **User Registration:** Allow users to register by providing an email, password, and other necessary information.

-- [ ] **Login Functionality:** Implement user login functionality using frontend and backend validation.
+- [X] **Login Functionality:** Implement user login functionality using frontend and backend validation.
+    - [x] integrate twillio that sends message to user phone everytime use log ins.

 ### Step 4: Enhance User Experience

-- [ ] **User Profiles:** Create user profiles where users can manage their personal information and view order history.
+- [X] **User Profiles:** Create user profiles where users can manage their personal information and view order history.

-- [ ] **Wishlist:** Implement a wishlist feature that allows users to save products for later.
+- [X] **Wishlist:** Implement a wishlist feature that allows users to save products for later.

 ### Step 5: Shopping Cart and Checkout

-- [ ] **Shopping Cart:** Develop a shopping cart feature that allows users to add, remove, and update products.
+- [X] **Shopping Cart:** Develop a shopping cart feature that allows users to add, remove, and update products.

-- [ ] **Checkout Process:** Implement a checkout process with secure payment integration.
+- [X] **Checkout Process:** Implement a checkout process with secure payment integration.

 ### Step 6: Product Management for Merchants

 - [ ] **Merchant Dashboard:** Create a dashboard where merchants can manage their products, track sales, and update inventory.

-- [ ] **Add/Edit Products:** Implement features to allow merchants to add and edit product details.
+- [X] **Add/Edit Products:** Implement features to allow merchants to add and edit product details.

 ### Step 7: Customer Reviews and Discounts